Feeling Cold Often: Root Causes and Support Strategies

 Ferritin is a blood cell protein that contains iron.
 This is the most reliable indicator of total iron status in the body.
 When it is low it indicates iron deficiency.
 This is the first marker for early iron depletion.
 However, ferritin is an acute phase reactant and is elevated with inflammatory conditions.
 In inflammatory conditions where iron is elevated, it is important to evaluate Total Iron Binding Capacity to identify iron insufficiency.
 Clinical ranges are between 15-150 ng/mL, while the functional range is between 50-150 for women and 75-150 for men.

-Serum Iron is the amount of iron in the blood that is bound to transferrin and is not an accurate representation of total iron present in the body.
+Serum Iron is the amount of iron in the blood that is bound to transferrin and is not an accurate representation of the total iron present in the body.
 Ferritin is a better indicator of iron deficiency due to iron being bound up in different forms that are highly variable.
 However, if this is low, it is considered to be one of the indicators of iron deficiency anemia.
 Serum iron is elevated with hemochromatosis, which occurs when the body is iron overloaded.
 The lab range for serum iron is 27-159 ug/dL, while the functional range is 85-130 ug/dL.

 Total Iron Binding Capacity (TIBC): This measures a red blood cell’s capacity to bind to transferrin.
 This will be elevated in iron deficiency, pregnancy, and blood loss.
 Low TIBC can also occur in chronic disease, elevated iron loads, liver disease, and infections.
 TIBC may be normal in anemia associated with chronic disease.
 The clinical lab range for TIBC is 250-450 ug/dL while functional practitioners like to see this between 250-350 ug/dL for optimal health.